hasannkhann07/React-app/README.md

 1 Jenkins server

-⚡ Getting Started
+Getting Started
 Prerequisites

 AWS account with EC2 instances for master, worker, and Jenkins

 Docker & Kubernetes installed on nodes

-Jenkins installed on your server
+Jenkins installed on the server

 GitHub repository with React application

 Pipeline Setup

-Configure SCM integration in Jenkins to connect your GitHub repository.
+Configure SCM integration in Jenkins to connect your GitHub repository

-Set up GitHub webhooks to trigger Jenkins jobs automatically on push events.
+Set up GitHub webhooks to trigger Jenkins jobs automatically on push events

-Configure Trivy and SonarQube for security and code quality scans.
+Configure Trivy and SonarQube for security and code quality scans

-Define branch-specific pipelines in the Jenkinsfile to build only desired branches.
+Define branch-specific pipelines in the Jenkinsfile to build only desired branches

-Deploy the app to the Kubernetes cluster.
+Deploy the app to the Kubernetes cluster

-📜 Jenkins Pipeline Overview
+Jenkins Pipeline Overview
+'''
 pipeline {
     agent any
     environment {